-Each participant is actively involved in the development of their support plans.
-Support plans reflect participant needs, requirements, preferences, strengths and goals, and are regularly reviewed.
+Each participant is actively involved in the development of their Support Plans.
+Support Plans reflect the participant's needs, requirements, preferences, strengths and goals, and are regularly reviewed.

-With each participant's consent, work is undertaken with the participant and their support network to enable effective assessment and to develop a support plan.
-Appropriate information and access is sought from a range of resources to ensure the participant's needs, support requirements, preferences, strengths and goals are included in the assessment and the support plan.
+With each participant's consent, work is undertaken with the participant and their support network to enable effective assessment and to develop a Support Plan.
+Appropriate information and access is sought from a range of resources to ensure the participant's needs, support requirements, preferences, strengths and goals are included in the assessment and the Support Plan.

-Procedures are in place for your organisation to obtain Participant consent.
-Collaboration with the Participant and their support network is undertaken to properly assess the Participant's needs, preferences, support requirements, strengths and goals.
-This collaborative approach is used to inform the development of a Support Plan to assist their Recovery journey.
+Procedures are in place for your organisation to obtain participant consent.
+Collaboration with the participant and their support network is undertaken to properly assess the participant's needs, preferences, support requirements, strengths and goals.
+This collaborative approach is used to inform the development of a Support Plan to assist their recovery journey.